Chloenjuguna/2Market-/README.md

 2. Ensure to investigate the availability of products across different countries, so that future analysis considers products that are universally available.

-3. Twitter advertisement have shown signficant impact, among other social media platforms so you may which to consider allocating more resources to digital advertising.
-You may also wish to investigate the distribution frequency of traditional advertising channels, to ensure a balanced approach.
+3. Twitter advertisements have shown signficant impact, among other social media platforms, so 2Market may want to consider allocating more resources to digital advertising.
+You may also wish to investigate the distribution frequency of traditional advertising channels e.g. Brochure, to ensure a balanced approach.

 4. There is a relationship between higher education and higher average income.
 Tailoring marketing messages and promotions to appeal to these groups, may help potentially increase their spending capacity.